hasithaa/bal.tips/content/post/types/structured/table/index.md

 draft : true
 ---
 {{<md class="summary">}}
-The table Type represents a tabular data structure, where members are mapping values.
+A Table type represents a tabular data structure, where members are mapping values.
 The table keeps members in order, but unlike list values, you cannot access members using an index.
-Table type defines a key to access its members.
+The Table syntax defines a key to access its members.
 {{</md>}}
 {{<md class="syntax">}}
 * Table with Individual Keys <br> `table <𝓣> key (𝓪, 𝓫)`